Standards

 These two examples show how Age Adjustments work:

-• Rider A, a 45 year old man, is riding a 25.
-He rides an actual time of 58:55.
+• Rider A, a 45 year old man, is riding a 25 mile time trial.
+His actual time is 58:55.
 His Age Adjustment for that distance is 55 seconds, so his Age Adjusted Time (AAT) is 58:00.

 • Rider B, a 56 year old woman, is riding the same event.
 Her Age Adjustment is 10:00.
 She rides the course in 01:07:30, so her AAT is 57:30.